← Back to Stories

 Conflicting information between sources:

-• ABC states the Queens incident involved three people, while the Guardian does not specify a number for Queens but focuses on the Brooklyn incidents.
+• The Guardian states the first incident in Queens involved three people, while ABC does not specify the number of people in that incident but focuses on later Brooklyn cases.

 Source Articles